-The following are considered unacceptable and are not permitted for any students attending Dixie Tech, while on College controlled property, while on an externship assignment, or while representing the College in the community:
+The following apply to any students attending Dixie Tech, while on College controlled property, while on an externship assignment, while representing the College in the community, or may also apply to off-campus locations when the Student Services Officer determines the off-campus conduct affects a substantial Dixie Tech interest.
+This may include:

 Animals: Animals are not allowed in college facilities unless they are service animals.